 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by DAW Books on October 1, 2013 and has 342 pages.
+fantasy that was published by DAW Books on October 1, 2013 and has 342 pages.

 Explore it on Goodreads or Amazon.